microsoft/seismic-deeplearning/README.md

 #### Experiments

 We also provide scripts for a number of experiments we conducted using different segmentation approaches.
 These experiments are available under `experiments/interpretation`, and can be used as examples.
+Within each experiment start from the `train.sh` and `test.sh` scripts under the `local/` (single GPU) and `distributed/` (multiple GPUs) directories, which invoke the corresponding python scripts, `train.py` and `test.py`.
+Take a look at the experiment configurations (see Experiment Configuration Files section below) for experiment options and modify if necessary.

 Please refer to individual experiment README files for more information.

+#### Configuration Files
+We use [YACS](https://github.com/rbgirshick/yacs) configuration library to manage configuration options for the experiments.
+There are three ways to pass arguments to the experiment scripts (e.g. train.py or test.py):

+- __default.py__ - A project config file `default.py` is a one-stop reference point for all configurable options, and provides sensible defaults for all arguments.
+If no arguments are passed to `train.py` or `test.py` script (e.g. `python train.py`), the arguments are by default loaded from `default.py`.
+Please take a look at `default.py` to familiarize yourself with the experiment arguments the script you run uses.

+- __yml config files__ - YAML configuration files under `configs/` are typically created one for each experiment.
+These are meant to be used for repeatable experiment runs and reproducible settings.
+Each configuration file only overrides the options that are changing in that experiment (e.g. options loaded from `defaults.py` during an experiment run will be overridden by arguments loaded from the yaml file).
+As an example, to use yml configuration file with the training script, run:

+    ```
+    python train.py --cfg "configs/hrnet.yaml"
+    ```

+- __command line__ - Finally, options can be passed in through `options` argument, and those will override arguments loaded from the configuration file.
+We created CLIs for all our scripts (using Python Fire library), so you can pass these options via command-line arguments, like so:

+    ```
+    python train.py DATASET.ROOT "/mnt/dutchf3" TRAIN.END_EPOCH 10
+    ```

 ### Pretrained Models
 #### HRNet
 To achieve the same results as the benchmarks above you will need to download the HRNet model pretrained on ImageNet.
 This can be found [here](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk).
-Download this to your local drive and make sure you add the path to the Yacs configuration script.
+Download this to your local drive and make sure you add the path to the experiment (or notebook) configuration file.

 ### Viewers (optional)